- New Members and Referrals

 Skip Redondo & Nicole Havlicek, Co-Directors

-The Davis Cup for 2019, will begin with an elimination round in February, for the teams representing their countries.
+The Davis Cup for 2019, has begun with an elimination round in February, for the teams representing their countries.
 Then, the International Tennis Federation will hold the 18-team tournament at a neutral site in November.
 They hope to attract the top players with this new format.

 For seniors 60 and older, (both men and women are welcome), there are Monday and Thursday OHTC social tennis groups you can contact Jim Thompson at email@example.com.